polyipseity/information/special/list of mathematical pathologies.md

 - derivative
   - derivative integrability
-    - derivative [Riemann integrability](../general/Riemann%20integral.md) ::: The derivative is not Riemann integrable on any non-trivial interval.
+    - derivative [Riemann integrability](../general/Riemann%20integral.md) ::: The derivative is not Riemann integrable on $[0, 1]$.
 Pathologically, the derivative exists everywhere and is [bounded](bounded%20function.md).

 ### empty function